 This doesn't go into causes or details and it probably shouldn't as the goal is simply awareness and optimism.
 I'm personally grateful Champ was not a blond lab although my heart twisted several times when Cody gave his dog medication camouflaged in peanut butter.
 We went through several jars of peanut butter during her treatments.
 I recommend this book for anyone facing cancer issues in their family (including the furry members), for teachers or school librarians, veterinarians and pediatric oncologists.

-My thanks to Sylvan Dell Publishing for providing this review copy in exchange for an honest opinion.
+My thanks to Arbordale Publishing for providing this review copy in exchange for an honest opinion.
 My opinion, however, was tainted by emotional memories.

 Go to review online